Yomguithereal/psia-python-advanced/decks/intro.md

 ---

-# What today is about
+# What today (and maybe next week) is about

 - Python language basics review
-- A first use-case about PRNGs
+- First practical work about French elections
 - Level assessment
 - Shaping future courses outline